Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning

 Reactions like these deprotonation reactions are challenging to diagnose as they leave no noticeable impact on the energy evaluations, as seen in Figure~\ref{fig:results_longEval}c.
 The bond breaking reaction is captured within thermal vibrations of the liquid system at 300 K. Hence, through introducing Q-residuals, we have demonstrated a new way to capture and diagnose extrapolative behavior in \ce{H} atoms.
 In both cases, the deprotonation reactions represent \ce{H} environments that the model was not trained on.

 Even though the N-50 model is fine-tuned on 50 configurations, the local environments explored during the MD simulation are not available, causing the fine-tuned uMLIP to fail.
-In contrast, the fifty points that FT5, the periodic model, is fine-tuned is almost fully representative of the 9 ns trajectory, as Figure~\ref{fig:results_timeResolvedPCA}b shows that the dataset (grey) fully covers the dynamics (plasma gradient).
-Furthermore, shown by Table~\ref{table:results_indTestSet}, although the periodic models are fine-tuned on data generated from just one trajectory, they perform better on an independently generated test set.
+In contrast, the fifty points that FT5, the \rep{iterative}{periodic} model, is fine-tuned, \rep{are}{is} almost fully representative of the \rep{bulk solvent}{9 ns trajectory}, as Figure~\ref{fig:results_timeResolvedPCA}b shows that the dataset (grey) fully covers the dynamics (plasma gradient).
+Furthermore, shown by Table~\ref{table:results_indTestSet}, although the \rep{iterative}{periodic} models are fine-tuned on data generated from just one trajectory, they perform better on an independently generated test set.
 We surmise that the difference is related to the training domains shown in Figure~\ref{fig:results_PCA_Datasets}c and Figure~\ref{fig:results_PCA_Datasets}d.
-While the naive dataset represents a wide, diffuse cloud of data in PC1 and PC2, it does not represent actual dynamics and the correlations between frames are occur in MD, evidenced by the significant missing coverage in Figure~\ref{fig:results_timeResolvedPCA}a.
+While the naive dataset represents a wide, diffuse cloud of data in PC1 and PC2, it does not represent actual dynamics and \del{the} correlations between frames \rep{that}{are} occur in MD, evidenced by the significant missing coverage in Figure~\ref{fig:results_timeResolvedPCA}a.
 We further investigate the consequences of these out-of-domain evaluations using TICA decompositions\cite{molgedeySeparationMixtureIndependent1994} in Figures~\ref{fig:SI_TICA}~and~\ref{fig:SI_uMLIP_TICA}, and find that out-of-domain evaluations lead to structural drifts over long timescales.

 In summary, we find that even when fine-tuned on system-specific structures of the same chemistry and composition, fine-tuned uMLIPs can still display errors that trace back to limitations in the fine-tuning dataset.
 Furthermore, we find that the uMLIP struggles to properly sample representative configurations of structures outside of its dataset, due to a known bias when sampling on out-of-domain structures.
 This means that iterative fine-tuning or advanced sampling techniques are necessary for fine-tuning, rather than simply synthesizing data with uMLIP-driven MD.